smbadiwe/GHSOUserMatching/README.md

 # Predicting Whether a GitHub and Stack Overflow Account Belong to the same person

 ## Summary
 The sections below are only for those who need more detail.
+If you, like me, are in a hurry, simply do the following:
+* Setup your data in a postgresql database (See [the section on Data](#Data)).
+* Make a copy of `config.example.yml` and rename the copy to `config.yml`
+* Edit `config.yml`, specifying the correct values for you database and the other settings.
-If you, like me, are in a hurry, simply run `learning\start.py` once you've setup your data in a postgresql database.
-In fact, you can simply study the code there and get the top-level implementation detail
+* Run `learning\start.py`.
+In fact, you can simply study the code there and get the top-level implementation detail.

 ## Data